mothball16/flash-thunder/FlashThunder/!Core/planningDoc.md

 - Very highly considering using Tiled for tilemap building.
 This seems very conventional and better than putting characters in an array x_x

+### On Attacks
+- UnitSkill: The deserialized result of an entity attack.
+The info is used to stage attacks and update the UI.
+- AttackBehavior: The strategy used to perform an attack. should not be specific, rather encompassing of a category of attacks
+- AttackParams: the information about an attack SPECIFIC to the attackbehavior
+- AttackData: the container created through the ECS world to signal that an attack is to be executed

+Entity has a Skills component that contains a list of UnitSkills Entity can add a AttackRequest component to itself for AttackSystem to process.

 ## Architecture
 - Using MonoGame framework to get more experience building stuff
 - Using fennecs for game ECS